jertje260/dotnet-new-extension/README.md

 Added UI element to select the folder for output, instead of selecting it the moment that you hit `create`/`dry run`

+### 1.1.0

+Added the option to create template by right clicking folder

 ## Upcoming features

-- create template in folder from right click folder
+Nothing at the moment, if you think of something, make a feature request on github :)